 Located in the Northland region

-In September 2015 the Government announced the creation of a new ocean sanctuary in the Kermadec region of the South Pacific Ocean.
+In 2015, the New Zealand Government proposed a new ocean sanctuary in the Kermadec region of the South Pacific Ocean.

-At 620,000 sq km, the Kermadec Ocean Sanctuary will be one of the largest and most significant fully protected areas.
+At 620,000 sq km, the proposed Kermadec Ocean Sanctuary would be one of New Zealand's largest and most significant fully protected areas.

 The Kermadec Islands are the visible surface of a chain of about 80 volcanoes, stretching for 2,600 km between Tonga and New Zealand.

-Raoul Island is the biggest in the group, which begins at the southernmost L’Esperance.
+Raoul Island is the biggest of the group, which begins at the southernmost L’Esperance.
 While the other islands and islets are smaller, several of them harbour important bird colonies.

 The marine reserve was created in 1990 and is one of New Zealand’s largest marine reserves, covering 745,000 ha.
 It supports New Zealand’s only truly subtropical marine systems, and historically low levels of fishing have left this environment largely undisturbed and abundant.